 Appian Enterprise supports a variety of J2EE and OS platforms.
 For operating systems, Appian supports Windows 2003 Server, IBM-AIX, Linux, and Sun Solaris.
 For J2EE platforms, Appian supports JBOSS, IBM WebSphere, and Oracle/BEA Application Server.

-For advanced development, Appian offers a Java Eclipse based SDK.
-All other interfaces for process design, forms design, reporting, and end-user interaction are provided through a web browser.
+For advanced development, Appian offers a Java Eclipse-based SDK.
+All other interfaces for process design form design, reporting, and end-user interaction are provided through a web browser.

 Figure 2: HR Onboarding Dashboard

 In addition to being able to target content to users based on their role within a company, Appian is available in a variety of languages, allowing users to collaborate across geographies and languages.
 Appian’s interface subscribes to UNICODE compliance and supports all language types.
 Appian analyzes the user’s language setting and displays the portal content in that user’s specific language.

 Appian is the only enterprise BPM Suite to tightly integrate collaboration and portal capabilities into an enterprise BPMS platform.
 Key features used to provide effective collaboration include Appian’s Discussion Forums, Portal dashboards, and Group Server capabilities.
 These key features combine to provide dynamic and targeted working areas for team collaboration.

 The Appian Discussion Forums allow users to have threaded conversations on any topic.
 Each topic can be associated with content areas, and individual posts can be rated for meaningfulness.

 Each forum or topic can be targeted to a specific set of users or groups or they can be made available to the entire community.
 As discussions occur, Appian will index all discussion content and enable rapid searching to help users find answers to common questions.